-No field trip can be requested or scheduled within the two (2) weeks prior to state assessments (STAAR) or during state assessments (STAAR).
-Refer to the 2022-2023 Traditional School Calendar for dates.
+Other than UIL competitions (academic, athletic, fine arts, and CTE), no field trip can be requested or scheduled to take place within the first two weeks of school, two weeks prior to state assessments (STAAR), and during state assessments (STAAR).
+Refer to the 2023-2024 Traditional School Calendar for start of school and state assessment dates.